Parsa-Rajabi/CIS145/docs/lecture-notes.md

 **Intro to HTML**

 1. Welcome to the Web!
-2. HTML baiscs
+2. HTML Basics
 3. Quick tip: HTML tags
-4. Challenge: Write a Peom
+4. Challenge: Write a Poem
 5. HTML: Text emphasis
 6. Challenge: You can learn text tags